Scheduling Electricity Production Units to Mitigate Severe Weather Impact: An Efficient Computational Implementation: Introduction

-The column-and-constraint generation algorithm involves a master problem whose size dramatically increases with the number of iterations and that is mixed-integer second-order-conic, and a subproblem that is second-order-conic continuous and whose size is moderate.
-Since the master problem is the computational bottleneck, to alleviate its computational burden an effective problem-specific outer approximation technique is employed.
+The column-and-constraint generation approach involves a master problem and a subproblem.
+The master problem is a mixed-integer second-order conic program whose size grows significantly with the number of iterations, making it the primary computational bottleneck.
+The subproblem, in contrast, is a continuous second-order conic program of moderate size.
+To alleviate the computational burden of the master problem, we employ an effective problem-specific outer approximation technique. }